cscart/docs/en/user_guide/stores/create_additional_store.rst

     This article is about creating a storefront in CS-Cart Ultimate.
 There is :doc:`another article <create_branch_of_marketplace>` for Multi-Vendor Ultimate.

-A storefront creation in CS-Cart allows you to create another independent store.
-An additional store is necessary for entering new markets.
-It is useful when you want to sell specific products market-friendly for a certain country or region.
+Storefronts in CS-Cart allow you to enter new markets.
+They are useful when you want to tailor a part of your business to a specific audience, country, region, or product niche.

 To create an additional store: